-Simple Spiced Biscotti inspired by a recipe from “Mama Bruno”
+Simple Spiced Biscotti recipe inspired by a recipe from “Mama Bruno”

 I’ve never met Mama Bruno, but when “Husband” brought me one of these biscotti home from work to try, I could tell by the tone of his voice that I was going to love her recipe.
 I was lucky enough to get a copy of it and permission to share my version of it here!
 I’ve made some minor changes to her recipe, mainly just to use up some ingredients that have been hanging around the kitchen.
-I sent my modified biscotti with him and received a stamp of approval.
-Her version is made with almonds, but I really love my modified version with pistachios.
+I sent my modified biscotti with him to work and received a stamp of approval.
+Mama Bruno’s version is made with almonds, but I really love my modified version of this simple spiced biscotti recipe with pistachios.
 I’ve made it with all pistachios and with half almonds and half pistachios.
 Both were amazing!

 To get the hard biscotti texture they require a second bake and a cooling period in between.
 They are perfect to make any day, but especially on a cold or rainy day.

 TIP: Let the biscotti cool in the oven and they will be perfectly hardened for dipping in coffee!